linniksa/composer-smart-source-url/README.md

 ```
 Don't forget to change `[YOU DOMAIN]`.

-That it, now your private repositories can be easily cleaned by gitlab runner
+Thats it, now your private repositories can be easily cloned by gitlab runner